adeanam/React-JS-Developer---Ade-/README.md

 Good User Experience (UX) practices have been considered in the development:

-* **Loading States:** Visual indicators (e.g., loading spinners, skeleton loaders) are provided when data is being fetched or an action is in progress to inform the user.
+* **Loading States:** Visual indicators (e.g., skeleton loaders) are provided when data is being fetched or an action is in progress to inform the user.
-* **Keyboard Accessibility:** Interactive elements (e.g., buttons, form inputs) are navigable and operable using keyboard controls (Tab, Enter, Space).
+* **Keyboard Accessibility:** Interactive elements (e.g., buttons, form inputs) are navigable and operable using keyboard controls (Enter, Space, ESC).

 ## Testing